tars0x9752/tars0x9752/README.md

 はろー

 Hi, I'm tars.
 An ordinary cyberspace dweller who does programming and such.
-Technically, I was born and grew up in Japan. (...or I'd love to say grew up on _**THE INTERNET**_.)
+I'd like to say he lives on the Internet, but technically his physical body is supposed to be living in Japan.

 - `USER=tars`
 - `LANG=ja_JP.UTF-8`